 The Governance Framework outlines our structure and how all the pieces of the Lutheran Church of Australia fit together and support each other.
 We are not pretending this is the most exciting publication you will ever read, but if you are interested in this sort of thing, you can read it here.

 God grows us as his people to a mature faith in Christ – a faith that comes to life through effective witness and ministry – so that people everywhere may know Christ and his love.
-Our Strategic Direction, adopted by General Synod in 2013, articulates how we participate with God in this mission.
+Our Direction, adopted by General Synod in 2018, articulates how we participate with God in this mission.

 Nominations – Frequently Asked Questions